Our Approach

 Rosario, Argentina

-The evidence gathered and programme logic developed in earlier phases provided the basis for co-designing 12 project plans.
+C/Can and Rosario co-designed 12 project plans that tackle the fragmentation and inequities affecting Argentina’s health system.
 These projects focus on essential activities to strengthen the cancer care ecosystem in the city, from governance and digital health to diagnosis, treatment, paediatrics, palliative care, and patient-centred services.
-They aim to tackle the deep fragmentation and inequities that currently affect Argentina’s health system.

 Phase 6